 A federal civil rights lawsuit has been filed with the U.S. Department of Education regarding Thomas Jefferson High School’s admission policies.
-The complaint alleges that Fairfax County “…essentially operates a network of separate and unequal schools,” which leaves out Latinos, blacks and disabled students.
+The complaint alleges that Fairfax County “…essentially operates a network of separate and unequal schools,” which leaves out Latinos, blacks, and disabled students.
 The complaint further alleges that “for decades, these students have been grossly and disproportionately underrepresented in admission to the Thomas Jefferson High School for Science and Technology.”

 The civil rights complaint was filed by the Coalition of Silence, an advocacy group formed by a former school board member of Fairfax County Public Schools.
 The Fairfax chapter of the NAACP is also listed on the complaint.
 The complaint specifically asserts that black, Latino and disabled students are being shut out of Thomas Jefferson High School as early as the eighth grade, due to the school district’s consistent failure to identify minority and disabled students who are “gifted.”

-Tina Hone, founder of the Coalition for Silence, told U.S. News and World Report that she filed the complaint in order to call attention to a long-standing problem of educational inequality within Fairfax County.
+Tina Hone, the founder of the Coalition for Silence, told U.S. News and World Report that she filed the complaint in order to call attention to a long-standing problem of educational inequality within Fairfax County.
 When Hone realized that her organization was too small to make any real changes on its own, she enlisted the help of the NAACP and filed the formal complaint with the U.S. Department of Education.

 “One little organization by itself cannot move this mountain,” Hone told U.S. News and World Report.
 “I asked myself why no one has ever done this before…It’s a shame that it’s been going on for 30 years and they haven’t fixed it.”